lushen124/Universal-FE-Randomizer/README.md

 There's a new option under this to have safe basic weapons.
 This ensures that basic weapons (Iron weapons, Fire, Lightning, and Flux) are not given random effects.
 This gives you a safe zone to play without early game immediately becoming insane (unless you also turn on the ability to improve enemy weapons or randomize minion classes).

+Additionally, an option is available to limit how many items can randomly receive effects.
+At 100%, all weapons (except possibly Iron weapons if the previous setting is checked) will receive an effect.

 *Note: A few limitations are in place currently for this feature.
 Due to how ranged axes work, non-ranged axes are ineligible for gaining range or becoming magical weapons.
 Ranges are also limited to normally valid ranges in the game.*

 ### Classes

 **Randomize Playable Characters** - The obvious randomization feature, changes the class of every playable character to a random class.
 Starting equipment is modified accordingly.
 Options to **Include Lords** and **Include Thieves** do as they sound.
 They add the classes to the randomization pool and they add the characters originally posessing those classes to the character pool to randomize.
 Disabling them will ensure Lord characters and Thief characters remain untouched (usually safer).

+An option is also available: **Assign Classes Evenly** which will attempt to even out the class distribution so that no one class is overly represented in the result.

 *Note: One new limitation that's in effect for now is limiting the pool for some characters.
 To keep things working with minimal issues, characters that have flying mounts can only randomize to another class with a flying mount.
 Characters that are a class that can cross water are limited to classes that can cross water normally (including flying classes).
 Same with characters that can cross mountains.
 These characters will be whitelisted over time to be randomizable.*